 Benjamin Wilkerson Tousley

-The Key Elements of Minimalist Web Design
+The Elements of a Minimalist Web Design

 - Use of Space: Space is a powerful tool in minimalist design.
 Using white or negative space helps reduce clutter, making your website feel open and calm.
 This space isn’t just “empty”; it draws attention to your content and makes everything easier to take in.